 The arrival of winter does not mean that fishing and boating season has finished.
 On the contrary, if you ask anglers, you will be surprised to know that autumn and winter are some of the best fall fishing times of the year.
 According to boaters, the sound of leaf-peeping when you slowly cruise through in mirror-like calm water seems like music to the ears.
 It gives you one of the most exciting feelings.

 However, shorter days and colder temperature require boaters to be careful and take extra precautions to ensure they enjoy a safe boating experience.
-Whether you are experienced boater, member of a boating club or just a boating enthusiast, following safety tips before you go in the water is essential.
+Whether you have Sailfish Boats or other makes, are an experienced boater, member of a boating club or just a boating enthusiast, following safety tips before you go in the water is essential.

 Before w e plunge into the discussion on how can you take the safety precautions, let us see what boating activities are.